Experience the next generation of tax loss harvesting

 What is Tax Loss Harvesting?

 Tax loss harvesting is the practice of selling a security that has experienced a loss.
 By realizing, or "harvesting" a loss, investors are able to offset taxes on both gains and income.
-The sold security is replaced by a similar one, maintaining the optimal asset allocation and expected returns.
+The sold security is replaced by a similar one, maintaining an optimal asset allocation and expected returns.

-Additional after‑tax returns with Tax Loss Harvesting+
+Additional after‑tax returns with Tax Loss Harvesting+ in a taxable account

 Assumes an initial investment of $50,000 at a 70% stock allocation, with bimonthly incremental deposits of $750.
 About this data